When and how to use spot metering for accurate exposure

 Asian skin, in black and white terms, is medium gray, so your camera will expose this correctly.

-Obviously there are many, many different skin tones, so this is a simplification, but it’s a good starting point for accurate exposure.
+Obviously there are many different skin tones, so this is a simplification, but it’s a good starting point for accurate exposure.

 • Black skin: -1 exposure compensation